hasindu2008/slow5lib/docs/slow5_api/slow5_hdr_set.md

 ## NAME

-slow5_hdr_set -  Sets a header data attribute for a particular read_group
+slow5_hdr_set -  sets a header data attribute for a particular read_group

 ## SYNOPSYS